microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/training/step2_reward_model_finetuning/README.md

 # 🐕 Reward Model (RM) finetuning

 Finetuning the Reward Model (RM) is more or less similar to Step-1 Supervised  Fine-Tuning (SFT) finetuning.
-However, there is a key difference between RM and SFT finetuning, which we will highlight for better understanding.
+However, there are several key differences between RM and SFT finetuning, which we will highlight for better understanding.

 👉 **The training data difference**